-Under the Medium-Term Environmental Action Plan, the Group has set the goal of reducing waste and is advancing the 3Rs (reduce, reuse, recycle) from the standpoint of correct handling and effective resource use with the aim of realizing a circular economy.
+Under the Medium-Term Environmental Action Plan 21-25, the Group has set the goal of reducing the volume of waste generated and the amount of final waste disposed, to this end, we are advancing the “3Rs (Reduce, Reuse, Recycle) + Renewable” from the standpoint of correct handling and effective resource use with the aim of realizing a circular economy.

-Appropriate Management of Waste
+Proper Management of Waste